ioanclarke/ioanclarke/README.md

 I'm Ioan 🐉
 I'm studying a Master's degree in Computing at Cardiff University 🖥
-I love Python and I'm currently learning Javascript and HTML/CSS ⚔️
+I love Python and I'm currently learning Java, Javascript and HTML/CSS ⚔️
 You can check out my site here ➡️[🍐🍊🍋🍌🍉🍇🍓](https://www.ioanclarke.tech/)⬅️

 <!--